bbusn/bradarr/README.md

 ## Features

 - Manage **jellyseerr** requests automatically
-- Use plugins to **download movies** (if the movie is available in streaming, then it's downloadable with plugins)
+- Use plugins to **download movies** (You must have the rights to download each movie, bradarr assumes you own the film or bought it respectivly.)
-- Regular checks to see if app is running with a **vpn**
+- **Vpn** support with regular checks

 ## Screenshots